 Did you plant a boatload of herbs this year?
 Not sure what to do with them?
-Let’s not let them die and waste away.. let’s save them!!
-Let me give you some ideas for Preserving Summer Herbs as it’s most likely a lot easier than you think.
+Let’s not let them die and waste away.
+Let me give you all the Ways to Preserve Herbs because it’s most likely a lot easier than you think.

 Tips for Preserving Summer Herbs